the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

-Since we introduced new types for state transitions, and a new state structure, we must add these types and change the structure in the `storiesReducer` reducer function:
+Since we introduced new types for state transitions and a new state structure, we must add these types and change the structure in the `storiesReducer` reducer function:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~